photo courtesy of Craig Buzzart

 |

-When Mutron® closed its doors in the late 1970's Mike Biegle of Biegle Labs® introduced
+When Mutron closed its doors in the late 1970's Mike Biegle of Biegle Labs introduced

-it was, the originals were encased in a translucent green epoxy and were eventually produced in an all solid black
+These pickups were encased in a translucent green epoxy and eventually produced in an all solid black cast with 12 black allen screw

+type pole pieces.
 Seen at left are a pair of Z Plus pickups that came bundled in a package which was sold as an entire wiring assembly.

-To the right of the pickups a brass grounding plate holds volume & tone pots as well as wiring for multiple switching
+To the right of the pickups a brass grounding plate holds volume & tone pots as well as wiring for multiple switching possibilities.

 |